mandanasmi/TCGA_Benchmark/README.md

 # TCGA_Benchmark
-TCGA Benchmark Tasks for Clinical Attribute Prediction based on Genetics
+TCGA Benchmark Tasks for Clinical Attribute Prediction based on Gene expression data

 This repo is providing Clincal Benchmark tasks drived from TCGA (The Cancer Genome Atlas Program Dataset).